netherby/bakewrangler-doc/nodes.rst

 Nodes
 =====

-Detailed information on each node in the order they appear in the '*Add*' menu:
+Detailed information on each node in the order they appear in the '*Add*' menu *(Note: All node settings have mouse over tool-tips with additional info)*:

 ===================== ================================================
 :doc:`/objects`       Container for groups of objects (used for input)